 Finding your parking spot

-I hope these road trip tips and games to play in the car will help make travelling with the kids easier on your next family vacation!
+I hope these road trip tips and games to play in the car will help make traveling with the kids easier on your next family vacation!

 I would love to hear any great tips you have found for road trips or any questions you may have.
 Please share your ideas in the comments section below.